apioo/psx/doc/getting_started/logic.rst

     }

-By default PSX comes with the following registered services which can be used inside an controller or command.
+By default PSX comes with the following registered services which can be used inside a controller or command.

 .. code-block:: text